Insulin resistance and Diabetes.

 Before we know the connection between the two terms insulin resistance and diabetes, let us see what they mean.
 Insulin resistance refers to the inability of the body cells to respond to the insulin.
 Diabetes is the condition which is characterized by increased levels of blood glucose.
 Now let us see how they are related.

 After having a meal, there will be an increased amount of glucose in the blood due to the release of glucose during the process of digestion.
-When the levels of blood glucose starts increasing, pancreas secrete a hormone named insulin.
+When the levels of blood glucose start increasing, the pancreas secretes a hormone named insulin.
 This insulin helps the body cells to take up the blood glucose.
-If the body cells remain unaffected by insulin like if they show insulin resistance, the cells cannot take up glucose and the blood glucose levels tend to raise leading to diabetes.
-Hence, insulin resistance leads to disease such as diabetes and other diseases such as heart diseases.
+If the body cells remain unaffected by insulin-like if they show insulin resistance, the cells cannot take up glucose and the blood glucose levels tend to rise leading to diabetes.
+Hence, insulin resistance leads to diseases such as diabetes and other diseases such as heart diseases.
 Individuals with insulin resistance not only show increased levels of blood glucose but also of insulin.

 The phenomenon of insulin resistance is a genetically determined factor and is hence, hereditary in nature.

-Apart from increased blood glucose levels, symptoms seen in insulin resistance individuals are presence of dark patches at the back of the neck or a dark ring around the neck.
-They even have dark colored elbow, knee, knuckles and armpits.
+Apart from increased blood glucose levels, symptoms seen in insulin resistance individuals are the presence of dark patches at the back of the neck or a dark ring around the neck.
+They even have dark coloured elbow, knee, knuckles and armpits.

-From the above discussion it can be seen that insulin resistance increases the risk of developing diabetes.
-However, regular physical exercises helps to reverse the condition even without using any medications.
+From the above discussion, it can be seen that insulin resistance increases the risk of developing diabetes.
+However, regular physical exercises help to reverse the condition even without using any medications.